sth/regfish-dyndns/README.md

 obtained from the Regfish web interface) to register the current hosts IP for the specified domain name.

-You can also configure these values in a config file:
+You can also set these values in a config file:

 	 sudo cp regfish-dyndns.conf /etc/
     sudo vi /etc/regfish-dyndns.conf  # set TOKEN=... and FQDN=...